-The 2012-2014 members of the OSCF Board were elected at the 7th Annual OSCF State Championship in Seaside, Oregon, on April 28, 2012; the 2013-15 members were elected at the 8th Annual OSCF State Championship on April 13, 2013.
+The following members of the OSCF Board were elected at the 14th Annual OSCF State Championship on April 2, 2022.
 To reach the board, use this form — we look forward to hearing from you!

 Chad Lykins (President 2022-2024, Vice President 2020-22, Member-At-Large, 2018-20) is a Coach and Tournament Director for Rose City Chess.
 Chad started as a volunteer for Chess for Success at Hayhurst Elementary School in 2016, where all three of his children played on the school’s award-winning chess team.
 He holds a PhD in Educational Leadership and Policy and has published research on out-of-school learning.
 Chad is a devoted adult-improver with peak ratings of USCF 1650 and Lichess Rapid 2106.

 Rebecca Holt (Vice President and Past President, 2022-2024, President 2015-22, Member-At-Large, 2014-15) is a fundraiser for Lewis & Clark College, musician, Spanish speaker, and trained school psychologist.
 She was led into the chess world by her four-year-old son who begged her to teach him the game, not knowing it would lead to so much fun and fellowship with other chess families.
 She has seen her son gain confidence and pride in his abilities, all while learning the value of working hard to reach a goal.
 Rebecca looks forward to encouraging more kids and families to play chess for fun and friendly competition.